Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 TIM and FIN

-Tim and Fin are a traveling couple that have been all over the world, and in 2018 they took on an RV renovation that took them 2 months.
+Tim and Fin are a traveling couple that has been all over the world, and in 2018 they took on an RV renovation that took them 2 months.
 The outcome was well worth it, creating a tiny home that manages to be budget friendly and practical while conveying a clean and modern aesthetic.

 - Custom reclaimed wood-style elements throughout the RV.